 Our Perl projects are written in Perl 5.
 For more precise version numbers they have been tested on, see The Cat's Eye Technologies Platform.

 Our Python projects are written in Python 2.7.
+Some of them (especially tools) are written so that they run under both Python 2.7 and Python 3.4.
 For more precise version numbers they have been tested on, see The Cat's Eye Technologies Platform.

 Our Lua projects (barring any that may be in archived projects) are written in Lua 5.1 and tested with Lua 5.1.4.